A key figure in the early beginnings of golf, we take a look at some of Macdonald's finest designs.

 Macdonald’s pride and joy, the National Golf Links of America was his attempt at creating the best golf course in the United States.
 After several trips to the UK, he set about his mission in 1902 and was completed in 1909 to much fanfare.
 Many of the holes at the Long Island course are modelled upon holes from other courses around the world like St Andrews, Royal St Georges, North Berwick, and Prestwick.

 Just down the road from the National Golf Links is another Macdonald gem, Shinnecock Hills.
 That being said Scottish professional Willie Davis laid out the first 12 holes and Macdonald, along with Seth Raynor, put together the remaining six.
-It has been tinkered with slightly over the years but it has test of time; Ben Hogan once said’ I think it is one of the finest courses I have ever played.”
+It has been tinkered with slightly over the years but it has stood the test of time; Ben Hogan once said’ I think it is one of the finest courses I have ever played.”
 It now regularly hosts Major championships with the most recent being the 2018 US Open won by Brooks Koepka.

 Sleepy Hollow (Upper)